Barry Manilow Live

 The album is known for giving the first commercial release to Manilow's VSM ("Very Strange Medley").
 Before the performance Manilow refers to this as a medley of songs that he included in his act against the values of his "artsy fartsy friends".
 It is a medley of commercial jingles Manilow was involved with, either as a writer or performer, before he became a chart star.
-The products and companies these promoted include Kentucky Fried Chicken, State Farm, Stridex, Band-Aid, Bowlene, Dr. Pepper, Pepsi and McDonald's.
+The products and companies these promoted include Kentucky Fried Chicken, State Farm, Stridex, Band-Aid, Green Bowlene, Dr. Pepper, Pepsi and McDonald's.

 When first released on Compact Disc, dialogue and all movements to "Beautiful Music" were omitted for it all to fit on one disc, but the 2006 CD re-release restored all dialogue and songs, in addition to reordering the track listing to accommodate the added bonus tracks.